-- The ninth Review Conference took place in Geneva in November and December 2022 and concluded with the adoption of a final document by consensus (BWC/CONF.IX/9).
+The ninth Review Conference took place in Geneva in November and December 3.
+2022 and concluded with the adoption of a final document by consensus (BWC/CONF.IX/9).
 Reaffirming the utility of having an intersessional programme, the Review Conference decided that States parties would hold annual meetings of the States parties between 2023 and 2026 in Geneva, in an in-person format in accordance with the regular practice under the Convention, for a duration of three days each year.
-The first such meeting will be held from 11 to 13 December 2023.
-The meetings of States parties will be responsible for managing the intersessional programme in support of the Convention, including taking necessary actions with respect to budgetary, financial and organizational matters, with a view to ensuring the proper implementation of the intersessional programme.
-The meetings of States parties will also consider, on an annual basis, progress on the universalization of the Convention, the annual report of the Implementation Support Unit and, as appropriate, the implementation of decisions taken by the ninth Review Conference.
-The tenth Review Conference, to take place no later than 2027, will consider the work and outcomes of the meetings and decide on any further action. - 4.
-Determined to strengthen the effectiveness and improve the implementation of the Convention in all its aspects, the ninth Review Conference also decided to establish the Working Group on the Strengthening of the Convention, open to all States parties.
+The first such meeting was held from 11 to 13 December 2023, and the next will be held from 16 to 18 December 2024.
+The meetings of States parties are responsible for managing the intersessional programme in support of the Convention, including taking necessary actions with respect to budgetary, financial and organizational matters, with a view to ensuring the proper implementation of the intersessional programme.
+The meetings of States parties also consider, on an annual basis, progress on the universalization of the Convention, the annual report of the Implementation Support Unit and, as appropriate, the implementation of decisions taken by the ninth Review Conference.
+The tenth Review Conference, to take place no later than 2027, will consider the work and outcomes of the meetings and decide on any further action.

+4. Determined to strengthen the effectiveness and improve the implementation of the Convention in all its aspects, the ninth Review Conference also decided to establish the Working Group on the Strengthening of the Convention, open to all States parties.
 The aim of the Working Group is to identify, examine and develop specific and effective measures, including possible legally binding measures, and to make recommendations for strengthening and institutionalizing the Convention in all its aspects, to be submitted to States parties for consideration and any further action.
 These measures should be formulated and designed such that their implementation supports international cooperation, scientific research and economic and technological development, avoiding any negative impacts.
-In this context, the Working Group will address the following: - (a) Measures on international cooperation and assistance under article X; - (b) Measures on scientific and technological developments relevant to the Convention; - (c) Measures on confidence-building and transparency; - (d) Measures on compliance and verification; - (e) Measures on national implementation of the Convention; - (f) Measures on assistance, response and preparedness under article VII; - (g) Measures on organizational, institutional and financial arrangements. - 5.
-The Working Group is also mandated to make appropriate recommendations on the establishment of mechanisms to facilitate and support the full implementation of international cooperation and assistance under article X and to review and assess scientific and technological developments relevant to the Convention and to provide States parties with relevant advice.
+In this context, the Working Group will address the following:

+(a) Measures on international cooperation and assistance under article X;

+(b) Measures on scientific and technological developments relevant to the Convention;

+- (c) Measures on confidence-building and transparency; - (d) Measures on compliance and verification; - (e) Measures on national implementation of the Convention; - (f) Measures on assistance, response and preparedness under article VII; - (g) Measures on organizational, institutional and financial arrangements.